jsmarier-courses/exploratory-data-analysis-and-pitch-jou4100-f25-group-3/jou4100-eda-group-3.md

 It stood out to us that 76.8 per cent of Ottawa’s employed labour force over the age of 15 drove to work, as opposed to less than 25 per cent using alternative methods of transportation to commute.
 We have presented this data in a Google Sheets pivot table and pie chart, as well as in the Table and Pie Chart functions in Markdown.

-Statistics Canada writes that pie charts are "best used for displaying statistical information when there are no more than six components only — otherwise, the resulting picture will be too complex to understand" in its *Power from Data* hanbook (Statistics Canada, 2021).
+Statistics Canada writes that pie charts are "best used for displaying statistical information when there are no more than six components only — otherwise, the resulting picture will be too complex to understand" in its *Power from Data* handbook (Statistics Canada, 2021).

-Our chart displayed six categories, therefore the pie chart was effective visual format to simplistically convey our data's focus on how commuting methods are divided in Ottawa.
+Our chart displayed six categories, therefore the pie chart was an effective visual format to simplistically convey our data's focus on how commuting methods are divided in Ottawa.

 Therefore, we were curious as to why the large majority of commuters used personal vehicles to get to work and how they could be incentivized to use a more eco-friendly alternative method, leading us to consider pursuing a story about what initiatives and investment the City of Ottawa is undertaking to improve public and active transportation infrastructure across the city.

 We think the variables about commuting time warrant further investigation because they influence the commuting method people in the city use.

-For example, if it takes a person 30 minutes to drive into to work, public transit may not be an appealing alternative because it takes too much time.
+For example, if it takes a person 30 minutes to drive to work, public transit may not be an appealing alternative because it takes an unrealistic amount of time.

 ## 4. Potential Story